SuperMakeSomething/mini-video-player/README.md

 (All Amazon links are affiliate links.)

+*Note:* The PCB currently has a silkscreen error and lists a 10K resistor instead of a 2.2K resistor.
+This is merely a cosmetic issue and does not affect functionality.
+When using a 1K volume potentiometer, a 2.2K resistor should be used.

 ## PCB Design Files

 The PCBs for this project were designed with Altium Designer.
 You can get a free trial of Altium Designer [here](https://www.altium.com/yt/supermakesomething) and also get 25% off through this link if you decide to buy a license.
 I'm still working out how best to share the design files, but in the meantime feel free to grab the PCB Gerber files from PCBWay here: https://bit.ly/3A1mmZc